Agentic Commerce: How AI Agents Will Transform Canadian Retail

 • Identify 1–2 categories to make “agent-ready” first (data + policies + offers).

-• Build measurement around conversion, returns, and customer satisfaction for those categories.
+• Build metrics around conversion, returns, and customer satisfaction in those categories.

-• Treat agent discovery and checkout as an emerging channel—then iterate.
+• Consider agent discovery and checkout as an emerging channel—then iterate.

 FAQs